 A. Giacaman inspecting animal figurines to be sold in the My Christmas House souvenir shop.
 Jack Giacaman said that, following the beginning of the Israel-Hamas war, one of the hardest things for him and other Palestinian Christians has been Israel's restriction on Palestinians attempting to enter Jerusalem.
 He said, "As a Christian Palestinian living here for hundreds of years, this is the first time we couldn't reach Jerusalem.
 They treat us like terrorists."

-Wadi Rum is one of the most popular tourist destinations in Jordan rivaled only by the ancient city Petra.
-It's a government-protected nature reserve home to Bedouin tribes who have inhabited the wadi and desert for hundreds of years.
+Wadi Rum is one of the most popular tourist destinations in Jordan, rivaled only by the ancient city of Petra.
+It is a government-protected nature reserve home to Bedouin tribes who have inhabited the wadi and desert for hundreds of years.

 And while the Bedouins living in Wadi Rum have passed down their traditions and culture for generations, they have also kept up with modern times and use smartphones, social media and cars like anywhere else in the world.

-Many Bedouins operate camping sites and services aimed at tourists such as camel rides, jeep tours and traditional Bedouin meals.
-Tourism serves as a major source of income for Bedouin tribes but it also brings its own set of problems.
-The Jordanian government website for Wadi Rum notes that off-road vehicles, litter and loss of wildlife from illegal hunting have damaged Wadi Rum's ecosystem.
+Many Bedouin tribes operate camping sites marketed toward tourists and offer camel rides, jeep tours and traditional Bedouin meals.
+Tourism serves as a major source of income for Bedouin tribes, but it also brings its own set of problems.
+Off-road vehicles, litter and loss of wildlife from illegal hunting have damaged Wadi Rum's ecosystem.

-To mitigate these negative effects and others, access to Wadi Rum has been restricted.
-To enter the desert one must coordinate a trip with a Bedouin tribe, and unlicensed vehicles are not allowed in the desert.
-Arranging a trip can easily be done online, however, so even though Wadi Rum is a protected area it is still very accessible to those hoping to visit.
+To mitigate these negative effects and others, access to Wadi Rum has been restricted and monetized by the Jordanian government.
+To enter the desert, one must coordinate a trip with a Bedouin tribe, and unlicensed vehicles are not allowed in the desert.
+Arranging a trip can easily be done online; however, so Wadi Rum is still very accessible to those hoping to visit despite the enforced restrictions.

 A camping site located between mountains in Wadi Rum.
 Wadi Rum's otherworldly beauty and scenery have routinely led it to be the filming location of major Hollywood films.
-This includes films such as "Star Wars," "The Martian," "Lawrence of Arabia" and more.
+This includes films such as "Star Wars" and "Dune."

 Bedouin tribesman Nayef waiting to lead tourists on a camel ride through the Wadi Rum desert in Jordan.